ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 The only thing going for libiconv, instead, is its wide variety of encodings it supports.
 Other than that, it's a decent API surface whose potential is not at all taken advantage of, including the fact that despite having a type-erased encoding interface does not provide any way to add new encodings to its type-erased interface.
 (If you want to do that, you need to add it manually into the code and then recompile the entire library, giving no means of runtime addition that are not expressly added to it by some outside force.)

-Additionally, the names given to "create" `iconv_t` conversion descriptor objects" function is not stable.
+Additionally, the names given to "create `iconv_t` conversion descriptor objects" function is not stable.
 For example, asking for the "UTF-32" encoding does not necessarily mean you will be provided with the UTF-32 encoding that matches the endianness of the machine compiled for.
 (This actually became a problem for me because a DLL meant to be used for Postgres's libiconv got picked up in my application once.
 Suffice to say, deep shenanigans ensued as my little endian machine suddenly started chugging down big-endian UTF-32 data.)
 In fact, asking for "UTF-32" does not guarantee there is any relationship between the encoding name you asked for and what is the actual byte representation; despite being a POSIX standard, there are no guarantees about the name <-> encoding mapping.
 There is also no way to control Byte Order Marks, which is hilarious when e.g. you are trying to compile the C Standard using LaTeX and a bad libiconv implementation (thanks Postgres) that inserts them [poisons your system installation](https://twitter.com/__phantomderp/status/1460695063193870339).

 It is further infuriating that the error handling modes for POSIX can range from "stop doing things and return here to the user can take care of it", "insert ASCII `?` everywhere an error occurs" (glibc does this, and sometimes uses the Unicode Replacement Character when it likes), or even "insert ASCII `*` everywhere an error occurs" (musl-libc; do not ask me why they chose `*` instead of the nearly-universally-applied `?`).
 How do you ask for a different behavior?
 Well, by building an entirely different libiconv module based on a completely different standard library and/or backing implementation of the functionality.
 Oh, the functionality comes from a library that is part of your core distribution?
 Well, just figure out the necessary linker and loader flags to get the right functions _first_.
 Duh!